dubochkarev-gth/game-systems-lab/Design.md

 * Meta progression
 * Skill trees
-* Complex builds
+* Complex build trees
 * Save/load
 * Crafting

 ---

-# Design Anchor
+## Design Anchor

 When evaluating any feature, ask:

-Does this deepen configuration identity and reinforce Focus management?
+> Does this deepen configuration identity and reinforce Focus management?

 If not, it does not belong.

 ---

-# Intended Player Reflection
+## Intended Player Reflection

 After a failed run, the player should think: